DWU CONSULTING — AI RESEARCH

 Understanding GAAP Reconciliations

 Airline earnings releases include a "reconciliation" showing how adjusted (non-GAAP) figures differ from GAAP figures.
-A typical reconciliation might show:
+Reconciliation from Delta Q4 2024 10-Q shows:

 GAAP Operating Income: $1.2 billion